kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 My 2 cents: If we can dispatch all events together with their context, we could have the document created or patched from Fragments created Asynchronously...
 Would be so much faster I imagine!!!

-Then have the whole document listening to all incoming promises and thus be notified when the redraw is complete.
+Then have the whole document listening to all incoming promises and thus be notified when the redraw is of all fragments is complete.
+We can do this using async callbacks/promises, but we can't leverage this via native threads such as using Web Workers, since they are not allowed access to the DOM, a single global object.
+However fragments are separate, entities so it is a pretty stupid limitation.
+The should be a `createFragment` factory method that is not attached to the DOM: `domFactory.createFragment(...)`.
+We should propose this change to the [W3C](http://www.w3.org/) I guess ;)

 Also, [Shared web workers](http://www.htmlgoodies.com/html5/other/html5-tech-shared-web-workers-help-spread-the-news.html) are also [coming soon](http://caniuse.com/#feat=sharedworkers).
 Would make this approach even better :) We should use these APIs if available (Chrome, Firefox, Opera)